 If you know kids who have special needs or food allergies will be attending, be sure to have appropriate food on hand so they get a chance to eat as well.

-Do I Feed Parents Too?
+Should I Feed Parents Too?

 If you’re feeding the kids, have food ready for their parents too.
 Parents appreciate feeling included versus being a wallflower waiting for the party to end and take their kid home.
 If they’re included they’ll also be more likely to pitch in to help.
 Include parents in the headcount for cake and cupcakes too!